cksystemsteaching/selfie/README.md

 The ISA we use in selfie is called *RISC-U* where *U* stands for *unsigned*.
 The RISC-U ISA is a strict and, in fact, tiny subset of the 64-bit RISC-V ISA.
 This means that machine code that runs on a RISC-U machine also runs on a 64-bit RISC-V machine but not necessarily vice versa.
 RISC-U features 14 instructions out of the 40 RISC-V base instructions.
 All instructions are encoded in 32 bits each.
 The arithmetic RISC-U instructions only provide unsigned integer arithmetic hence the name RISC-U.

 Before taking a closer look at individual RISC-U instructions, we first need to understand the *register model* of the machine.
-The RISC-U ISA features 32 64-bit registers and one 64-bit *program counter*, just like the 64-bit RISC-V ISA.
+The RISC-U ISA features 32 64-bit general-purpose registers and one 64-bit *program counter*, just like the 64-bit RISC-V ISA.
 A *register* is CPU-internal storage for exactly one machine word.
 RISC-U registers are addressed from 0 to 31 which is the *register address space* of the machine.
 Register 0, also called `zero`, is special.
 It always contains the 64-bit integer value 0, even after trying to store a non-zero value in that register.
 The purpose of register `zero` is to initialize other registers.
 We show how that works below.

 > The program counter of a CPU determines which bits are interpreted as code

 The *program counter* of a CPU, and they all have one, is like a register but with an important, dedicated purpose.
 It stores exactly one machine word which is interpreted as a pointer to memory, that is, a memory address where the next instruction to be fetched, decoded, and executed is stored in memory.
-The program counter is therefore the only way of knowing where code rather than data is stored in memory.
-Any hacker trying to break into a machine effectively attempts to control the program counter to have the machine run code that it would otherwise not run.
+For the machine, the program counter is therefore the only way of knowing where code rather than data is stored in memory.
+Any hacker trying to break into a computer effectively attempts to control the program counter to have the machine run code that it would otherwise not run.

+> All day long: fetch, decode, execute

+So, what exactly does a processor do?
+We briefly mentioned that in the information chapter but would like to go back to that here.
+The only thing a processor does is *fetch* a machine word (here 32 bits) from memory at the address where the program pointer points to, *decode* the machine word to figure out which instruction it actually is and what its parameters and arguments are, and finally *execute* the instruction.
+Most importantly, all instructions have in common that they make the processor set the program counter to another memory address when done.
+Then the processor fetches the next instruction, as told by the current instruction, decodes it, executes it, and so on, until power is cut.

+In addition to the program counter, some instructions make the processor change either the value of one of the 32 64-bit general-purpose registers or the value of a 64-bit machine word in memory.
+This means that a RISC-U processor, upon executing any instruction, changes no more than 128 bits: 64 bits of the program counter and possibly another 64 bits in a register or a machine word in memory.
+That's all!

+> Computation is a seemingly endless sequence of state transitions

-Let us take a step back now and reflect on what we have here.
+Let us take a step back and reflect on what we have here.
 The *state* of a processor are the bits stored in its registers and program counter.
 How many do we have in a RISC-U processor?
 Easy.
 32\*64+1\*64=2112 bits.
 The *state space* of the processor is therefore 2^2112^ different states.
 How many is that?
 Well, there are around 2^267^ particles in the known universe.
 In other words, our little RISC-U processor, which, in a similar flavor, likely powers your smartphone, can already be in a lot more states than that.
-And we are not even counting memory which is our next topic.
+And we are not even counting memory.
+So, all a RISC-U processor does is exploring its state space from one state to another by executing one instruction after another where each instruction makes the processor flip up to 128 bits in what is called a *state transition*.
+The number of bits involved in a state transition might be different for other types of processors but the principle is always the same.
+From the perspective of a processor, *computation* is a (possibly unbounded) sequence of state transitions where each transition is triggered by the execution of one machine instruction which usually affects a very small number of bits.
+Turns out your smartphone is not so smart after all.
+But the people who program it probably are.

-Before we go there, we should mention what a *multicore* machine is, which is probably something you have heard of and is in your pocket right now.
+Before we move on to explaining memory, we should briefly mention what a *multicore* machine is, which is probably something you have heard of and is in your pocket right now.
 Our RISC-U processor is a single core machine.
 However, making it, say, a dual core machine is simple.
 Just duplicate registers and program counter but not memory.
 In other words, each core has its own registers and program counter but shares memory with all other cores.
 Why is this cool?
 Because a multicore machine can execute the same or different code as many times in parallel as there are cores, at least in principle.
 Remember the von Neumann bottleneck?
 Since memory and in particular the memory bus is shared among all cores, the bottleneck becomes even more of an issue and may slow down all cores.
 Modern machines address the issue in fascinating and sophisticated ways but the fundamental problem is here to stay.

 ### Memory